mui/material-ui/docs/data/base/components/form-control/form-control.md

 ## Using FormControlUnstyled without reading context

-In addition to providing a context, `FormControlUnstyled`, you can access the state of the form control by providing a function as a child of the `FormControlUnstyled`.
+In addition to providing a context, you can access the state of the form control by providing a function as a child of the `FormControlUnstyled`.
 The state will be provided as a parameter to this function.

 {{"demo": "FormControlFunctionChild.js"}}